in the house cats section of the site, we'll expose, explore, and learn

 Update: There's a new Algonquin Cat as Matilda II has retired to Brooklyn!
 (Where I'm certain a tree grows.)

 Then, we ask... when is a house cat not a house cat?
-When it's a library cat.
+When it's a library cat, of course.
 Dewey Readmore Books from Spencer, Iowa was possibly the most famous, and then there's Nyx the blind library cat from the Chesterfield County Public Library in Virginia.
 Meet more library cats.

 There have been many cats with jobs over the centuries.
 In olden times, domesticated cats guarded the grain stores.
 Mousers were valued, but those who caught rats were even more prized.